particle-iot/docs/src/content/faq/particle-tools/local-build.md

 # Local build using gcc-arm

-It is possible to build both user and system firmware locally using the gcc-arm toolchain on Windows, Mac and Linux.
+It is possible to build both application firmware and Device OS locally using the gcc-arm toolchain on Windows, Mac and Linux.
 There are a few reasons you might be interested in doing this:

-- To make a custom modification to system firmware
+- To make a custom modification to Device OS
-- To test out system firmware change that hasn't been released yet
+- To test out Device OS changes that haven't been released yet
 - To work entirely offline, with no Internet access
 - To use the GDB debugger